Tolulope-Faseyiku/Power-Station-Analysis/README.md

 ## RECOMMENDATIONS
 -	With effciency an issue, just over 3% (369) of the total projects comply as CHP projects (Cobined Heat and Power), it is recommended that more projects should be pushed towars this direction due to its energy efficiency and performance compared to other non-CHP models.
+-	With just over 29% (2,937) of the projects being operational, it is recommeneded that planning authorities should use the best of their abilities to get more projects to an operational status and subsequently keep them there.

 ## CONCLUSIONS